AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-configuration.md

       magento-cloud ssh
       ```

-   -  Use the Magento CLI to change the base URL for your store.
+   -  Use the Cloud CLI to change the base URL for your store.

       ```bash
       php bin/magento setup:store-config:set --base-url="https://mcstaging.your-domain.com/"